 - Goals are broad statements that describe the overarching long-range intended outcomes of your department.

 - These goals are primarily used for general planning and are usually not measurable, but they are used as the starting point to develop outcomes and objectives.

 - Goals generally are consistent from year to year.

 - You may have goals for different services/programs within your department.

 - Make sure your goals align with the Mission and Ursinus 150 Plan Strategic Objectives of the college as well as division goals.
-Another source for linking student learning goals is the college Core Curriculum learning goals or the Revised Core Curriculum Questions.
+Another source for linking student learning goals is the college Core Curriculum learning goals.

 - To maintain collection supportive of student, faculty, and staff’s needs for teaching and learning